MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/demo-environment.md

 Instead, you might want to [deploy [!INCLUDE [prodshort](../developer/includes/prodshort.md)] on-premises](../deployment/deployment-scenarios.md) with your customizations or other solutions.
 Or you could set up a dedicated environment based on the [[!INCLUDE [prodshort](../developer/includes/prodshort.md)] container-based image on Docker](../developer/devenv-running-container-development.md).

-Alternatively, you can create a free trial with an Office 365 demo account from [cdx.transform.microsoft.com](https://cdx.transform.microsoft.com), and then create a dedicated environment in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] that you then apply your solution to, such as by deploying your app straight from Visual Studio Code, or any other configuration changes that you want to make.
+Alternatively, you can create a free trial with a Microsoft 365 demo account from [cdx.transform.microsoft.com](https://cdx.transform.microsoft.com), and then create a dedicated environment in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)] that you then apply your solution to, such as by deploying your app straight from Visual Studio Code, or any other configuration changes that you want to make.
 For inspiration for how to get started, see [Preparing Test Environments of [!INCLUDE[prodlong](../developer/includes/prodlong.md)]](test-environment.md).

 ## See also